Standing Front Barbell Raise Over Head: Video Tutorial & Exercise Guide

 Keep your core engaged throughout the movement to avoid arching your lower back.
 Focus on a controlled lift and lower phase to maximize muscle activation and avoid using momentum.
 For added difficulty, you can slow down the eccentric (lowering) phase or add a pause at the top of the movement to increase time under tension.
 Avoid lifting the barbell higher than necessary to prevent unnecessary strain on the shoulder joints.

-Progression Plan for Standing Front Barbell Raise Overhead
+Standing Front Barbell Raise Overhead: Progression Plan

-Beginner 2-3 8-10 Start with a light barbell or even a light resistance bar to master form and control before adding weight.
+Progression Tips: Start with a light barbell or even a light resistance bar to master form and control before adding weight.

-Intermediate 3 10-12 Increase the weight gradually, focusing on full range of motion and smooth, controlled movements.
+Progression Tips: Increase the weight gradually, focusing on full range of motion and smooth, controlled movements.

-Advanced 4 12-15 Use heavier weights, slow down the lowering phase, or add a pause at the top to increase time under tension.
+Progression Tips: Use heavier weights, slow down the lowering phase, or add a pause at the top to increase time under tension.

 What muscles does the Standing Front Barbell Raise Overhead target?